-The Centre’s Turtle Husbandry Manager, Jerris Miller, said: “We measure each one of them, the length and the width, the veterinarians give them a medical checkup and we put them back into the breeder pond.
+The Centre’s Turtle Husbandry Manager, Jerris Miller, said: “We measure each one of them, the length and the width, the veterinarians give them a medical checkup and we put them back into the Breeding Bay.
 We want to make sure they are maintaining healthy weights and so we compare last year’s weights and numbers to this year’s.
 We keep our statistics together so we can see how individual turtles grow.”

 Of course, it is good to make sure each of the turtles is fit and healthy.
-But it also serves the purpose of an auditor’s inventory-count, as well as being a valuable and unique source of scientific data, for those who are engaged in studies of Green turtles.
+But it also serves the purpose of an auditor’s inventory count, as well as being a valuable and unique source of scientific data, for those who are engaged in studies of Green turtles.

 Cayman Turtle Centre is one of a tiny handful of turtle conservation facilities in the world, where data on Green sea turtles at every stage of their lifecycle are available.
 “We can go back over 20 years with very accurate records,” Mr Miller said.
 “It is an invaluable database, to better help in understanding Green sea turtles,”